gasampaiosouza/country_API/README.md

 * SASS
 * Javascript (only 1 file with Jquery, i tried to use vanilla the most)

-> coded with: VS Code.
+> Coded with: VS Code.

 Thank you 👋